dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 [!code-csharp[Define the code text to analyzer](../../../../samples/snippets/csharp/roslyn-sdk/SyntaxQuickStart/SyntaxWalker/Program.cs#1 "Define the program text to analyze")]

 This source text contains `using` directives scattered across four different locations: the file-level, in the top-level namespace, and in the two nested namespaces.
 This example highlights a core scenario for using the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker> class to query code.
 It would be cumbersome to visit every node in the root syntax tree to find using declarations.
 Instead, you create a derived class and override the method that gets called only when the current node in the tree is a using directive.
 Your visitor does not do any work on any other node types.
-This single method examines each of the `using` statements and builds a collection of the namespaces that aren't in the `System` namespace.
-You build a <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker> that examines all the `using` statements, but only the `using` statements.
+This single method examines each of the `using` directives and builds a collection of the namespaces that aren't in the `System` namespace.
+You build a <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker> that examines all the `using` directives, but only the `using` directives.

 Now that you've defined the program text, you need to create a `SyntaxTree` and get the root of that tree: